takeokunn/emacs-lsp-scheme/README.md

 Since CHICKEN's run-time does not provide information regarding the location of defined symbols, we implemented an workaround that scans existing source code for symbols.
 This is done for any project opened in Emacs.
-By setting the environment variable CHICKEN_SRC to point to the source code of CHICKEN itself, the LSP server is able to provide location information of symbols defined in it.
+By setting the environment variable CHICKEN_SOURCE_PATH to point to the source code of CHICKEN itself, the LSP server is able to provide location information of symbols defined in it.

-The current scanning algorithm is pretty simple and "imports" symbols from our modules found, regardless of it being actually used by your project or not.
-In the future we may consider a more sophisticated solution that actually keeps track of imported modules by parsing .EGG files and possibly any includes.
-Suggestions for improving this are obviously welcome.

-## Design notes

-Here some notes to explain some design decisions of this extension.

-The emacs-lsp plugin usually works by spawning a new LSP server for each open project.
-On a previous stage of this extension, this meant that each file had its own Scheme interpreter running.
-The problem of this approach is that we want to rely on the implementation's run-time and the interaction of the user with it to provide information like symbol location.
-In other words, what the user loads in a REPL should affect what the LSP server delivers.

-In order to solve this, the LSP server was designed to provide a function that launches a "spawner server".
-It is basically a function that listens on a given TCP port (the starting number is customizable by `lsp-scheme--spawner-port`) for incoming connections, and spawns LSP servers for each connection.
-This way we have a single Scheme instance that provides the REPL functionality and manages multiple LSP servers on different threads.
+### Guile

+As noted above, the LSP server can provide better language support if your code is defined in a library, and if it's able to locate your libraries in general.
+To achieve this, you can add paths to the `GUILE_LOAD_PATH` and `GUILE_LOAD_COMPILED_PATH` environment variables.
+Remember to add a "`...`" to the environment path to reuse the default paths, for example:

+`export GUILE_LOAD_PATH=/home/user/src/8sync:...:$GUILE_LOAD_PATH`
+See the section "Load Paths" in Guile's manual for more information.

 ## Contributing